 Hansen Hall, Portland Campus.
-Hansen Hall is designated for unmarried students, and is located adjacent to the WWU School of Nursing and the Portland Adventist Medical Center.
+Hansen Hall is designated for unmarried students and is located adjacent to the WWU School of Nursing and Adventist Health Portland.

 APARTMENTS.
 The University owns and manages unfurnished rental units, consisting of studio, one- and two-bedroom apartments, and houses for both single (who have permission to live outside of residence halls) and married enrolled students.
 The Village Housing office is located at 26 N. College Avenue, College Place, WA; telephone: (509) 527-2109.